-The statewide raccoon harvest had been declining but has increased in recent years, and jumped substantially during the 2011-12 season relative to previous years (Table 17).
-The majority of raccoon harvested by trapping or hunting over most years is in southern Montana's trapping districts (TD) 3, 5 and to a lesser degree TD 7 (Fig. 47).
-The estimated 2011-12 statewide harvest of 6,409 animals was 30% above the 10-year average harvest, even with only a better than average pelt price of \$19.45 (Table 17).
+The statewide raccoon harvest had been declining but has increased in recent years, and jumped substantially during the 2011-12 and 2012-13 seasons relative to previous years (Table 17).
+The majority of raccoon harvested by trapping or hunting over most years has been in southern Montana's trapping districts (TD) 3, 5 and to a lesser degree TD 7 (Fig. 47).
+The estimated 2012-13 statewide harvest of 6,557 animals is the third highest in 19 years and was 28% above the 10-year average harvest.
+This high harvest was accompanied by the highest average pelt price of \$27.56 in 19 years (Table 17).

 Examining the trend in CPUE it appears harvest effort has declined in the past couple of years, indicating that fewer raccoon are being taken per unit of effort (Fig.48).
-Population monitoring activities for raccoon are based completely on harvest survey data, with CPUE considered to be an indicator of relative population trend, which could be considered as declining.
-However, with a higher raccoon harvest level in 2011-12 and only average pelt prices, this may also be an indication of increased interest in trapping and/or hunting for raccoons.
+Population monitoring activities for raccoon are based completely on trapper harvest survey data, with CPUE considered to be an indicator of relative population trend, which could be considered as declining.
+However, with a higher raccoon harvest level in 2011-12 and 2012-13 with higher pelt prices may be an indication of increased interest in trapping and/or hunting for raccoons.
 A comparison of CPUE for raccoon with the other unclassified nongame species is shown in Fig. 54.